Pricing

 At their core, both models achieve the same outcome: enabling businesses to easily accept payments.
 But the mechanics differ.

 • PayFac model: The company registers directly as a PayFac, partners with an acquirer, builds its own compliance processes, and assumes financial risk.
+The setup process involves significant upfront investment and initial investment in technology, security, and regulatory compliance.
+By becoming a PayFac, the business brings payments in-house, meaning it manages payments in-house and takes on all associated financial risks and operational responsibilities.
 It has complete control but also full responsibility.

 • PFaaS model: the company partners with a provider offering payment facilitation as a service.
 It plugs into an existing infrastructure, usually via API, and acts like a PayFac for its merchants almost immediately.